 Interested in joining Baltimore Free Farm?
 Read on for information on how to become a collective member…

 Folks who wish to join the collective must become organizing committee members.
 Baltimore Free Farm members must attend meetings and workdays whenever possible, although exceptions can be made in light of personal, family, work or education related time constraints.
 In addition to Baltimore Free Farm membership, local residents may gain access to our warehouse, garden or other spaces for use on personal or community projects by applying for key holder status.
 Examples of key-holders include people who host workshops out of our warehouse space, and various community members working on their own projects.
-Key-holder membership does not have any requirements as far as attending meetings or workdays, however we do request a periodic update on the project you are working on at Baltimore Free Farm.
+Key-holder membership requirements include attending meetings to give updates on the project you are working on at Baltimore Free Farm.

 To be considered for organizing committee membership, new volunteers must: